Runroom/design-tokens/README.md

 `darkMode`: Boolean to enable/disable the dark mode support

 ### Optional config fields for [Style Dictionary](https://amzn.github.io/style-dictionary/#/config)

 `styleDictionary`: The style dictionary config

 `darkModeStyleDictionary`: The style dictionary config for dark mode files **only works with CSS variables**

-### Execution

-Then execute:

-- `npx design-tokens`: If you want to sync with figma.

-You can specify a different config file name using the parameter `--config-file=FILENAME`.
-For
-example:

-- `npx design-tokens --config-file=myfile.json`

 ## For Devs: